Proxima: Near-storage Acceleration for Graph-based Approximate Nearest Neighbor Search in 3D NAND: Data Mapping

-\textbf{Data Allocation and Address Translation.} Most graph search operations are related to PQ codes and graph indices, while access to raw data is needed for accurate distance computation during the reranking step.
-We let \Design store the raw data individually in some 3D NAND cores while PQ codes and graph indices are stored together. {As shown in Fig.~\mbox{\ref{fig:data_mapping}}-(b), we use a core-level round-robin address mapping scheme, such that the data with consecutive indices are assigned to consecutive cores.
+Most graph search operations are related to PQ codes and graph indices, while access to raw data is needed for accurate distance computation during the reranking step.
+We let \Design store the raw data individually in some 3D NAND cores while PQ codes and graph indices are stored together.
+As shown in Fig.~\ref{fig:data_mapping}-(b), we use a core-level round-robin address mapping scheme, such that the data with consecutive indices are assigned to consecutive cores.
 This scheme helps maximize memory utilization.
-Each page uses the same bit length to store node vectors and associated NN indices (nodes with degree$<R$ are padded to $R$ to align address).} Fig.~\ref{fig:data_mapping}-(a) shows the coupled storage format of PQ codes and graph indices in each page of 3D NAND core.
+Each page uses the same bit length to store node vectors and associated NN indices (nodes with degree$<R$ are padded to $R$ to align address).
+Fig.~\ref{fig:data_mapping}-(a) shows the coupled storage format of PQ codes and graph indices in each page of 3D NAND core.
 Each data frame for one vertex $v_i$ starts with $R$ NNs' graph indices and the end is the corresponding PQ code of $v_i$.
 So $R\times b_{index}+b_{PQ}$ bits are needed for each vertex.
 Each page can store at most $\lfloor \frac{N_{BL}}{R\times b_{index}+b_{PQ}} \rfloor$ frames.
 Likewise, each raw data consumes $b_{raw}\times D$ bits and each page can store $\lfloor \frac{N_{BL}}{b_{raw}\times D} \rfloor$ raw data frames.
-Except for the raw, PQ, and graph index data, \Design introduces another type of special data called hot nodes explained as follows.